1. Doggie D-Shed and Groom

 How do I know if my dog needs digestive enzymes?

 A very serious issue facing every dog without digestive enzymes is yeast overgrowth and yeast infections starting in their paws.
 The dog only sweats in its nose and paws.
 A moist area is required to foster and then colonize yeast.
 For the dog, it begins in the paws.
 They will smell like corn chips.
 That is yeast!
 The yeast will then spread to other body parts.
-Without the enzymes from his prey, his gastric juices will convert this indigestibles (even grain free and/or “raw”) into sugar.
+Without the enzymes from his prey, the dog doesn't make enough of his own, his gastric juices will convert the undigested balance (even grain free and/or “raw”) into sugar.
 Sugar feeds Candida or yeast.
 Enzymes belong in the food chain!

 How do you use them?